yoji-kuretake-like/Automatic_Disaster_Detection/README.md

 # Automated disaster detection of satellite images
 <p>This is my master project applying deep learning model to the satellite images.</p>
 <p>The aim of this project is to detect the affected area by natural disasters by using the way of semantic segmentation and change detection method.
-The model of semantic segmentation in this project is the U-Net which has been widely used semantic segmentation network.</p>
+The model of semantic segmentation in this project is the U-Net which has been widely used semantic segmentation network.
+The proposed approach achieved an overall accuracy 80% and an F1 score of 55%.</p>

 # Table of content
 1. Dataset